It gets tiring, doesn’t it, not being you?

 Shape-shifting to fit in, to keep the peace, to not rock the boat until you forget who you are when no one’s watching.

-You say yes when you mean no.
+You say yes when it’s a clear no.

 You feel misunderstood even when you’re surrounded by people.